vladimir-laz/eco2ai_prototype/README.md

 train_func(your_model, your_dataset, your_optimizer, your_epochs)
 ```

-If you are bored to initialize the Tracker with custom parameters, then you can run set_params() function.
-Then, once it is called, every tracker will be created with set default parameters.
+If you are bored to initialize the Tracker with your custom parameters again and again, then you can run set_params() function.
+Then, once it is called, every tracker will be created with set default parameters, even after kernel kill.
 See code below:
 ```python
 from SberEmittionTrack import set_params, Tracker